 How Is Rhinophyma Surgery Treatment Done?

-Dr. Linkov prefers to combine surgical treatment modalities, offering a cautery approach to debulk the nodularity first and then fine tune it with CO2 laser.
+Plastic surgeon Dr. Linkov, MD prefers to combine surgical treatment modalities, offering a cautery approach to debulk the nodularity first and then fine tune it with CO2 laser.

 A summary of the surgical steps are included below: